ddoeppner/ONE-Record/working_draft/API/docs/security/authn-application-layer.md

 ## Multiple Identity Providers
 The ONE Record network allows for the existence of multiple Identity Providers (IdPs).
 Although not obligatory, different key players may choose different Identity Providers according to their preferences.

 Consequently, the ONE Record API must have the capability to handle multiple IdPs.
-Each server should be able to establish a list of trusted IdPs that clients can use for authentication.
+Each server should be able to establish a list of trusted IdPs that ONE Record clients can use for authentication.
 This specification outlines how to interact with an IdP, but variations in the JWT token implementation can occur, and it is the responsibility of the IdP to provide public information about each variation.

 To implement multiple IdPs, a ONE Record Server utilizes the 'iss' claim to identify the issuer of the token (IdP).
 Once the IdP is identified, the ONE Record server can utilize the appropriate JWKS (JSON Web Key Set) to validate the ID token.